Lyndeno/ECE312-Morse-Generator/README.md

 # ECE312-Morse-Generator
-A simple device that plays back a selected message in morse code
+A simple device that plays back a selected message in morse code.